integreat-io/integreat/README.md

 ### Paths

+> Editor's note: This should also be rewritten in light of map-transform.

 Mappings, attributes, and relationships all have an optional `path` property, for specifying what part of the data from the service to return in each case.
 (Endpoints may also have a `path` property, but not all adapters support this.)